-3 loyalty to law
+3 Loyalty to Law

 You will take a solemn oath-to support and defend the Constitution.
 In all things, you will be expected to uphold the Constitution and the oath you will take.
-You can fulfill this oath by respecting the rule of law-by adhering to all legal authorities in the work you perform and as a public servant.
+Part of fulfilling this oath involves respecting the rule of law by adhering to all legal authorities in the work you perform and as a public servant.